ChapelR/simple-inventory/docs/Guide.md

 <</if>>
 ```

-In the default user-interface components, all tallycounts wich represent more than one unit of the same item have the `.item-count.multi` CSS classes, otherwise `.item-count.single` to signify that there is only one unit left.
+In the default user-interface components, all tally counts which represent more than one unit of the same item have the `.item-count.multi` CSS classes, otherwise `.item-count.single` to signify that there is only one unit left.

 ### Unique and Permanent Items